near/near-workspaces-rs/README.md

 const CONTRACT_ACCOUNT: &str = "contract_account_name_on_testnet.testnet";
 ```

 Let's also specify a specific block ID referencing back to a specific time.
-Just in case your contract or the one we're referencing has been changed or updated:
+Just in case our contract or the one we're referencing has been changed or updated:

 ```rust
 const BLOCK_HEIGHT: BlockHeight = 12345;
 ```

-Create a function called `pull_contract` which will pull the contracts `.wasm` file from the chain and deploy it onto our local sandbox.
+Create a function called `pull_contract` which will pull the contract's `.wasm` file from the chain and deploy it onto our local sandbox.
 We'll have to re-initialize it with all the data to run tests.
 ```rust
 async fn pull_contract(owner: &Account, worker: &Worker<Sandbox>) -> anyhow::Result<Contract> {
     let testnet = workspaces::testnet_archival();